-C. Procedure / Tissue Processing
+C. Procedure/Tissue Processing/Tissue for Genetic-Molecular Studies

 The following is a list of guidelines to be used in defining what type of procedure has been performed.
 This is based on the surgeon's intent and not based on the pathologic assessment of the margins.